-Using knowledge of ALPA's processing rules and procedures, the Accounts Payable Analyst is responsible for the thorough review and analysis of invoices and expense reports that results in accurate and timely recording and payment of expenses for the Association and other affiliated organizations.
+Using knowledge of ALPA's processing rules and procedures, the Accounts Payable Analyst is responsible for the thorough review and analysis of invoices and expense reports that result in the accurate and timely recording and payment of expenses for the Association and other affiliated organizations.
 Daily responsibilities include receiving, reviewing, and analyzing invoices and payment production; scanning, filing, and keying; and, answering questions, audits, and special projects.
 Other areas of responsibility include auditing and review and processing of flight pay loss accruals and payments; initiating receipt of and maintaining current contract information on contractual vendors; follow-up on problem items to resolve issues; completion of monthly reconciliations; and, fielding questions and providing training assistance on systems used by the Association.
 S/he also participates in team work daily and completes account reconciliation and special projects as assigned.
-The successful candidate must be detailed-oriented and be able to perform in a fast-paced environment.
+The successful candidate must be detail-oriented and be able to perform in a fast-paced environment.

 Minorities, veterans, and people with disabilities are encouraged to apply.

 Two years of college with emphasis in business math and/or accounting strongly preferred; high school diploma required; or, the equivalent combination of education and experience.

 Note: The physical demands described herein are characteristic of those that must be met to successfully perform the essential functions of this position.
 Reasonable accommodations may be made to enable individuals to perform the essential physical activities of this position described below.

 Constantly operates a computer.
 Regularly required to maintain a stationary position, move about the office, determine what others have said or written, and frequently converse with others and exchange accurate information.